 Founded in 2001, the Peabody Conservatory’s Jazz Studies Department has quickly grown to become one of the strongest and most comprehensive areas of study within the Conservatory.
-Under the guidance of world-renowned saxophonist and flutist Gary Thomas (Richard and Elizabeth Case Chair in Jazz Studies), the department was built upon a philosophy that emphasizes experiential learning.
+The department was built upon a philosophy that emphasizes experiential learning.
 The benefits of this approach are that it emulates the professional working environment beyond the walls of Peabody and also provides the student with the necessary skills to become a lifelong learner.

 After an in-depth curricular review in 2003, an expanded set of core courses was introduced in 2004.
 In addition to the standard Peabody Conservatory curricular requirements and weekly private instruction, jazz-specific course offerings include:

 - Jazz Theory/Piano Lab I & II (four semesters)

 - Jazz Improvisation I & II (four semesters)

 - Jazz Eartraining (two semesters)